Bloomberg-Beta/Manual/Manual.md

 What gives us a sense the founders could be extraordinary?
 Often times, they just have an unusual psychology -- they think they are exceptional, see grand patterns others don’t, they are indifferent to norms, and they may have an exceptionally high pain threshold.
 We are inspired by Michael Dearing’s description of the [cognitive distortions of founders](http://quarry.stanford.edu/xapm1111126lse/docs/02_LSE_Cognitive.pdf).

 Great teams have a plan to win when -- surprise, surprise -- they learn that a dozen other teams are pursuing their previously-thought-to-be-unique idea.
 They persevere when others (including us) tell them that ideas are cheap until they are brought to life.
+They both see themselves as unique and list many companies as their competitors.

 So much of backing founders is about trust -- many of the companies we’ve backed are led by people who we’ve known for years, and grown to trust.
 If we don’t know you ourselves, we prefer if someone we trust knows you.
 Otherwise we find it hard to trust our impressions of you after a meeting or two; first impressions are so unreliable.
 That said, we’ve backed founders who we only just met -- sometimes you “just know.”